 The existing electronic tags are still too large to be worn by the majority of migratory birds.
 More lightweight tracking devices are available, but they tend to have a very short battery life to be suitable for tracking many birds.
 Besides, the tagged ones must be recaptured for a battery replacement after their initial deployment.

-Mobile Tracker is said to be a major improvement because it uses smaller, less intrusive tags that is less than one centimeter in length.
+Mobile Tracker is said to be a major improvement because it uses smaller, less intrusive tags that are less than one centimeter in length.
 It has also gotten much media attention as a technology to lead a global market, as it can be applied to various location tracking systems.

 Through their new tracking system, the captured and monitored wild bird migration data will be transferred to the server via data communication module.
 Using data visualization techniques, it is possible to compile the vast amounts of data into a risk map to batter understand and predict at-risk areas of outbreaks.